-In Florence, Palazzo Vecchio is the main government building and town hall.
-Step inside to discover a treasure trove of Roman remnants, Medieval fortifications, and exquisite Renaissance chambers adorned with...
+Palazzo Vecchio is the main government building and town hall of Florence.
+Discover a treasure trove of sculptures, medieval fortifications, and exquisite Medici chambers adorned with timeless paintings in the Museum.

 Founded On